danielsaidi/Sheeeeeeeeet/README.md

     if let value = item.value as?
 Car { print("You selected a car") }
     if item is OkButton { print("You tapped the OK button") }
 }
-sheet.present(in: vc, from: view, completion: ...)   // or
-sheet.present(in: vc, from: barButtonItem, completion: ...)
+// Configure your action sheet here sheet.present(in: vc, from: view, completion: ...)   // or sheet.present(in: vc, from: barButtonItem, completion: ...)
 ```

-These sheets can be extensively styled.
+The action sheets can be extensively styled.
 For a complete guide, [see this guide][Appearance] or have a look at the demo app.

 ### Add the menu as a context menu